simonbates/procdraw-old/README.md

 ### Prerequisites

 The Procdraw build is managed by an NMAKE Makefile and uses the Visual C++ command line build tools.
 NMAKE and the other build tools are distributed as part of Visual Studio.
-Install:
+To get the build tools, install:

 - Visual Studio 2017 with the "Desktop development with C++" workload

 ### Build

-To build Procdraw, open a command prompt with the 32-bit Visual C++ build tools on the PATH, such as a Visual Studio "Developer Command Prompt", and run:
+To build Procdraw, open a Visual Studio "Developer Command Prompt" and run:

     > nmake